BarishNamazov/barish.me/src/content/blog/computing.md

 In addition to my desktop computer, I own a PlayStation 5, obtained in Summer 2023.
 Before my computer, I had a PS Plus subscription, but I stopped paying for it since I don't play on my console anymore.
 In earlier years, I played games on my laptop(s).
 Additionally, I was an avid PlayStation 2 player from 2007 to 2012.
 Avid here refers to more than 1,000 physical game CDs over those years.

-A few games I recently play:
+A few games I recently played:

+- The Last of Us
+- Uncharted 4
+- Detroit: Become Human
 - [Celeste](<https://en.wikipedia.org/wiki/Celeste_(video_game)>)
 - [Dave the Diver](https://en.wikipedia.org/wiki/Dave_the_Diver)
 - [Super Smash Bros.](https://en.wikipedia.org/wiki/Super_Smash_Bros.) with friends